 Generic allocations/access to frequencies

-Until 1997, ITU allocations to the AMS(R)S were exclusive and worldwide in accordance with the definition at RR 1.36 and the rules at Chapter VIII for aeronautical mobile services.
+Until 1997, ITU allocations to the AMS(R)S were exclusive and worldwide in accordance with the definition at No 1.36 and the rules at Chapter VIII for aeronautical mobile services.
 The exclusive condition ensured that ICAO SARPs could be applied, and the system operators would provide a service with the required integrity and reliability.
 Frequencies for mobile-satellite use were under intensive demand for other mobile applications, which led ITU to focus attention on the relatively unused AMS(R)S allocation.

 WRC-97 discussed at great length the introduction of a generic allocation to the mobile-satellite service which replaced the exclusive allocations to the aeronautical, land and maritime mobile-satellite services, noting the dissenting views of the international civil aviation and maritime communities (see Section 7-III, paragraph 7-III.3.1.4 of this handbook).
 Frequencies in a generic allocation may be used for providing service to any class of mobile user (land, sea or air) and may carry any type of communication (safety, public correspondence, voice or data).
 Against the stated policies of ICAO and IMO, the introduction of generic allocations was approved, together with a new Footnote 5.357A which was intended to provide a guarantee of future frequency access for aeronautical safety services.
 With this new generic allocation to the mobile-satellite service, aircraft have to share the 10 MHz in the bands 1 545–1 555 MHz and 1 646.5–1 656.5 MHz with non-aeronautical systems, services and service providers (and an additional 4 MHz in the bands 1 555–1 559 MHz and 1 656.5–1 660.5 MHz in the United States).

-Footnote 5.357A and 5.362A, inserted at WRC-97, provide the mechanism intended by radio regulatory authorities to compensate for the loss of the exclusive 10 MHz of spectrum to the AMS(R)S and assure access in the future.
+Nos 5.357A and 5.362A, inserted at WRC-97, provide the mechanism intended by radio regulatory authorities to compensate for the loss of the exclusive 10 MHz of spectrum to the AMS(R)S and assure access in the future.
 It relied on cooperation between administrations and satellite system operators and by itself had no apparent regulatory force.
 In a situation where there are no spare frequencies for aeronautical use in the bands quoted in the footnote, with some used for other (non-aeronautical) mobile-satellite systems, expansion of aeronautical use is only possible by a release of frequencies from a non-aeronautical user.
 In effect, there was no guarantee that such release could be made possible.
 Two important features of the footnote are that they address only the 10 MHz (14 MHz in the United States) of spectrum allocated to the AMS(R)S prior to WARC-92 (as quoted in the footnote) and that the priorities are Categories 1 to 6 of Article 44 of the Radio Regulations.
 These are identical to Annex 10, Volume II, Chapter 5, 5.1.8 (see Section 7-III, paragraph 7-III.3.8 of this handbook).
 This excludes Public Correspondence, a category which covers passenger and airline administrative communications.